hkspm-yp/Astro-e-calendar/README.md

 Download all the above files from the button “Code” -> Download ZIP.
 Unzip the folder and put all .py files under the same folder.

 Python programming language has to be installed to the computer.
-For simplify, user may install the Anaconda Distribution which includes the latest python versions and many useful python modules including jupyter, Numpy, pandas and Spyder, etc. To install Anaconda, please go to https://www.anaconda.com
+For simplicity, user may install the Anaconda Distribution which includes the latest python versions and many useful python modules including jupyter, Numpy, pandas and Spyder, etc. To install Anaconda, please go to https://www.anaconda.com

 After installing Anaconda, open the Spyder software and load the file “main.py”.
 You should see something like: